OpenArCloud/ssd-access/lib/README.md

 This module will very likely only run in a browser using rollup and snowpack right now.
 Compatibility with other packagers and with Node on the server side is planned.

+### New with version 0.2.10:
+- message-broker service type defined

+### New with version 0.2.5-9:
+- schema validation updates

 ### New with version 0.2.4:
 - more countries defined, p2p-master service type defined